maherb4/axway-open-docs/content/en/docs/apim_relnotes/20201130_apimgr_relnotes.md

 ## Update a classic (non-container) deployment

-To update your API Gateway, see [Update from API Gateway One Version](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/)
+To update your API Gateway, see [Update from API Gateway One Version](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/).

-To upgrade from an older version of the project, see [Upgrade from API Gateway 7.5.x or 7.6.x](/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass/)
+To upgrade from an older version of the product, see [Upgrade from API Gateway 7.5.x or 7.6.x](/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass/).

 ## Update a container deployment